germanattanasio/movieapp-dialog/README.md

 **Important**: Include the @ symbol before the *dialogFile* variable.

 #### Training a classifier
 After you bind an instance of the Classifier service to the app, you must train a classifier by using this service.
 You can use the sample training set packaged with the project at `/movieapp-dialog/src/main/resources/classifier_files`.
-You can upload the `train.csv` file by using the curl command that is specified in the [Classifier service documentation](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/apis/#!/natural-language-classifier/) and the Classifier service credentials you obtained in the previous step.
+You can upload the `train.csv` file by using the curl command that is specified in the [Classifier service documentation](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/natural-language-classifier/api/v1/?curl#create_classifier) and the Classifier service credentials you obtained in the previous step.
 The classifier is immediately in Training status.
 After the status changes to Available, the classifier is ready for use.

 #### Setting up environment variables in Bluemix
 To run the What's in Theaters application on Bluemix, more environment variables are required:
   1. **DIALOG_ID**: The dialog ID you obtained when you uploaded your dialog file on Bluemix in the previous section **Uploading a dialog file**.
   2. **TMDB_API_KEY**: The API key obtained from themoviedb.org.
-  3. **CLASSIFIER_ID**: The classifier ID you obtained when you uploaded the training data on Bluemix in the previous section **Training a lassifier**.
+  3. **CLASSIFIER_ID**: The classifier ID you obtained when you uploaded the training data on Bluemix in the previous section **Training a classifier**.

 Navigate to the application dashboard in Bluemix.
 Locate and click your app.
 Navigate to the **Environment Variables** section.
 Switch to the **USER-DEFINED** tab.
 Add the new environment variables as specified above.